Mission Ferrari: Contractors

 Numerous vendors worked on Mission Ferrari, handling various aspects of the attraction and its design.
 While Dynamic Attractions provided the SFX Coaster hardware, Germany's TAA Group was responsible for designing the ride as well as providing its show scenes and mechanical effects.
-China's Qiguang Group (known for their work on Dinoconda at China Dinosaur Park) fabricated the coaster's track and supports while Velocity Magnetics, a well known magnetic braking supplier, provided the Linear Synchronous Motors (LSM's).
+China's Qiguang Group fabricated the coaster's track and supports, while Velocity Magnetics provided the linear synchronous motors (LSMs).

-Holovis was responsible for designing Mission Ferrari's audiovisual systems, turning the attraction into a highly immersive experience.
+Holovis was responsible for designing Mission Ferrari's audiovisual systems.
 Development was achieved with the company's RideView technology - a simulation software that ran within a virtual reality cave environment.
 Importing the coaster's CAD models inside of the enclosed space, the creative team was able to experiment with and adjust Mission Ferrari's layout, story, and show scenes.

 Various other suppliers were involved with Mission Ferrari's automation, including Allen Bradley, Beckhoff, db Show Control & Automation, and Medialon.
 AECOM also served as a consultant on the project's construction and engineering.